Beelogger for Tom Seeley in Arnot Forest

 Thomas Seeley answered quickly and firmly: Unfortunately no time.

-After this unexpected refusal I decided to build my own “natural” tree caves.
-My friend Tom (not Seeley) sawed me several caves at dizzying heights into living trees according to the average geometries of natural tree cavities determined in “The nest of the Honeybee”.
-The caves are arranged in the trees in such a way that the thinnest wall thickness on the side of the flying hole is 10-12cm.
-Several Beeloggers are mounted on each tree and record the humidity at the edge of the cave, in honeycomb construction and even in the wood surrounding the cave.
+After this unexpected refusal I decided to build my own “natural” tree cavities.
+My friend Tom (not Seeley) sawed me several cavities at dizzying heights into living trees according to the average geometries of natural tree cavities determined in “The nest of the Honeybee”.
+The cavities are arranged in the trees in such a way that the thinnest wall thickness on the side of the flying hole is 10-12cm.
+Several Beeloggers are mounted on each tree and record the humidity at the edge of the cavity, in honeycomb construction and even in the wood surrounding the cavity.